rng-guy/NFSMWBartender/README.txt

  • which vehicle spawns in place of the regular helicopter, and
  • when exactly the helicopter can (de / re)spawn (if at all).

-This feature set also fixes the displayed engagement count in the centre of the pursuit bar: its value is now perfectly accurate and reflects how many chasing cops remain in the current wave.
+This feature set ALSO FIXES the displayed engagement count in the centre of the pursuit bar: its value is now perfectly accurate and reflects how many chasing cops remain in the current wave.
 The count ignores vehicles spawned through any Heavy or LeaderStrategy, the helicopter, and any vehicles that join the pursuit by detaching themselves from roadblocks.

+The CONFIGURATION (.ini) FILES for this set are located in "scripts/BartenderSettings/Advanced".
+To DISABLE this feature set, delete the entire "scripts/BartenderSettings/Advanced" folder.

+Before you use this feature set, see the "LIMITATIONS" section further below.